-In May 2020, the IASB issued amendment to IFRS 16 that provide relief to lessees from applying of said standard, which are related to lease modification accounting for rent concessions for Covid-19 pandemic.
-These amendments require a lessee applying the practical expedient, record Covid-19 related rent concessions as if they were not a lease modification.
-Likewise, a lessee may elect not to assess whether a Covid-19 related rent concession is a lease modification.
+On May 2020, the IASB issued amendment to IFRS 16 that provide relief to lessees from applying of said standard, which are related to lease modification accounting for rent concessions for the Covid-19 pandemic.
+These amendments require a lessee applying the practical expedient, record the Covid-19 related rent concessions as if they were not a lease modification.
+A lessee may elect not to assess whether a the Covid-19 related rent concession is a lease modification.